chris31331/stick/README.md

 Servers are identified by their static internet IP address.

-All messages contain the round number.
+All messages contain the current round number (Unix epoch time).
 Delayed messages are discarded.

 ## Phase Zero